sourjyar7/Portfolio-Tracker/README.md

 # Portfolio-Tracker
-A REST Api that allows the user to build and track his own financial portfolio
+A REST Api that allows the user to build and track his own financial portfolio (for single user only) | Login/Signup feature not added
  #### Endpoints

   ####   1) URL : /Portfolio_Tracker/addTrade